 As I mentioned last week that we had a few new certifications that we needed to address.
 They just so happened all around the time that I was talking about the Memorial Day Weekend Dive Trip down to Beaver Lake.
-So I made quick mention about it on Thursday but now it is time to go into more depth on Rachele Lord’s Dive Master Certification completion.
-Without further adu let’s get on to interviewing Rachele.
+So I made a quick mention of it on Thursday but now it is time to go into more depth on Rachele Lord’s Dive Master Certification completion.
+Without further ado let’s get on to interviewing Rachele.

 How did you get started diving?

 I was starting to date Doug.
 He was starting to get into diving and I thought it would be interesting to do as a couple for weekend dates.

 How many dives do you make in a typical year?

 Not enough (I giggled, seems to be everyone’s answer)

 We had done this before with previous shops.
 So decided when we got back into diving with Deb & Grady that it would be worth it.
 I like teaching and instructing people.

 What other hobbies do you do besides diving?